hanneskod/readme-tester/docs/naming.md

     echo "This example can be referenced using Foo:Bar";
     ```

-By default the namespace is set to the current filename and name is built from
+By default the namespace is set to the current filename.
-a simple incremented value.

 <!--
 #[ReadmeTester\IgnoreOutput]